ona-li-toki-e-jan-Epiphany-tawa-mi/BASICfuck/README.md

 The REPL will print out the value and location of the curent cell after it finishes executing code.

-Inputting a '←' when using ';' will exit the current brainfuck program and return to the program input mode.<br>
+Pressing the F1 key while a brainfuck program is running will abort it, returning you to the input line.

 Because of the inner workings of [INPUT](https://www.c64-wiki.com/wiki/INPUT), you might not be able to enter certain characters, yielding an ?EXTRA IGNORED error.

+? and ! must be placed at the start of the line to be evaluated.
+If they are then no other character will be evaluated.

 ## Commands.
 #### Brainfuck commands (view [the brainfuck esolangs wiki](https://esolangs.org/wiki/Brainfuck#Language_overview) for more information.)